Installation

 ./havoc --deployment create

 Follow the prompts and provide the requested information to proceed with the deployment.
-The required resources will be deployed to AWS and the local ./HAVOC CLI environment will be created, including a ~/.havoc/config file that contains your ./HAVOC API configuration and credentials and a ~/.havoc/playbooks file that lists the ./HAVOC playbooks that have been configured.
-This file will be blank upon initial deployment.
-See the Playbooks page for more information about configuring ./HAVOC playbooks.
+The required resources will be deployed to AWS and the local ./HAVOC CLI environment will be created.

 Note that managing (updating, removing, etc.) the ./HAVOC installation in your AWS account is dependent upon various state files in the havoc/havoc-deploy directory so it's imperative that the directory is preserved.
 See the Updates page for more information about updating your ./HAVOC installation.